Baldur's Gate: Dark Alliance: Post-release

 In the mainstream press, Victor Godinez of The Dallas Morning News called the game "a blast to play".
 Billy O'Keefe, of the Knight Ridder Tribune wrote Dark Alliance is "all about action", opining that a pure RPG would not work on a console, and the additional action elements in Dark Alliance improved playability.
 John Breeden II of The Washington Post praised "the smaller number of more straightforward quests".
 Bob Low of the Daily Record called the graphics "flawless".
 Godinez also lauded the graphics, calling them "breathtaking".
 Breeden agreed, saying that "the graphics on the PS2 version are eons ahead of the PC series".
 Low's one complaint was that the game was too short.
 Breeden echoed this sentiment, arguing that players used to the longer PC games in the series might find Dark Alliance too brief.

 IGN ranked Baldur's Gate: Dark Alliance No. 7 on their list of "The Top 11 Dungeons & Dragons Games of All Time" in 2014.

 Sales and awards

-The game was a commercial success, selling over one million units across PlayStation 2, Xbox and GameCube.
-It won the 2001 Academy of Interactive Arts & Sciences award for "Role-Playing Game of the Year", defeating the hot-favorite, Final Fantasy X. It was nominated for GameSpot's annual "Best In-Game Water" and "Best Role-Playing Game" prizes among console games, which went respectively to Wave Race: Blue Storm and Final Fantasy X. The 2002 GameCube version was a runner-up for GameSpot's annual "Best Music on GameCube" and "Best Role-Playing Game on GameCube" awards, while the Xbox port claimed nominations for "Best Music on Xbox", "Best Sound on Xbox" and "Best Role-Playing Game on Xbox".
+Baldur's Gate: Dark Alliance was a commercial success, selling over one million units across PlayStation 2, Xbox and GameCube.
+During the 5th Annual Interactive Achievement Awards (now known as the D.I.C.E.
+Awards), the Academy of Interactive Arts & Sciences awarded Dark Alliance with "Console Role-Playing Game of the Year".
+It was nominated for GameSpot's annual "Best In-Game Water" and "Best Role-Playing Game" prizes among console games, which went respectively to Wave Race: Blue Storm and Final Fantasy X. The 2002 GameCube version was a runner-up for GameSpot's annual "Best Music on GameCube" and "Best Role-Playing Game on GameCube" awards, while the Xbox port claimed nominations for "Best Music on Xbox", "Best Sound on Xbox" and "Best Role-Playing Game on Xbox".
 It was later listed at No. 66 in IGN's "Top 100 PlayStation 2 Games".